Alignak-monitoring/alignak/doc/source/05_thebasics/configure-alignak.rst

 What's next
 ============

-You are ready to continue to the next section, :ref:`get DATA IN Shinken <thebasics/plugins>`.
+You are ready to continue to the next section, :ref:`get DATA IN Alignak <thebasics/plugins>`.

-If you feel in the mood for testing even more shinken features, now would be the time to look at :ref:`advanced_features <architecture/advanced-features>` to play with distributed and high availability architectures!
+If you feel in the mood for testing even more alignak features, now would be the time to look at :ref:`advanced_features <architecture/advanced-features>` to play with distributed and high availability architectures!